stfbk/mig-t/README.md

 ```

 You have to use the jar that has "-with-dependencies" in its name, the other will not work in burp.

 </details><br>

 ## Documentation

 You can find the documentation about the language used by the tool in the `doc/` folder.
 The documentation about the code is not yet finished, but all the functions are documented in the code.

 ## Known Bugs

--   Sometimes when re-executing a suite of active tests, the messages are not edited.
-Restart the plugin
 - On windows, the re-signing of the SAML messages sometimes will fail

 # External / Related projects

 Extended in the context of the industrial collaboration with IPZS and Futuro&Conoscenza

 # License

 ```
 Copyright 2023, Fondazione Bruno Kessler